 - Publication: Early Report, Winter 1999: Minnesota Infant Mental Health Services Feasibility Study

 - Publication: Early Report, Spring 2007: Children's Mental Health: Promoting School- and Life-Readiness

-If you have further questions or would like a copy of the syllabus, please contact Karen Anderson, CEED Online Course Manager, at 612-625-6617 or firstname.lastname@example.org.
+If you have further questions, please contact Karen Anderson, CEED Online Course Manager, at 612-625-6617 or firstname.lastname@example.org.